shawna2929/shawna2929/README.md

 ### Hi there 👋
-- 🔭 I’m currently working on all kinds of CSS, Javascript, and Html projects
+- 🔭 I’m currently working on a React vite app
-- 🌱 I’m currently learning React.
+- 🌱 I’m currently working on my Git skills.
-- 👯 I’m looking to collaborate on New Projects!
+- 👯 I’m always looking to collaborate on New Projects!
-- 🤔 I’m looking for help with Java/
+- 🤔 I’m looking for help with Java and express
 - 💬 Ask me about my Garden!
 - 📫 How to reach me: lashawnda.kersey@gmail
 - 😄 Pronouns: She/Her